 A good program of inspection and maintenance servicing followed consistently, is the most reliable method of minimizing repairs to a blower.
-A simple record of services and dates will help keep this work on regular schedule.
+A simple record of services and dates will help keep this work on regular sschedule.
 Basic service needs are lubrication, checking for hot spots or increase in vibration and noise, and the recording of operating pressures and temperatures.
 Above all, a blower must be operated within its specified rating limits to obtain satisfactory service life.

 A newly installed blower should be checked frequently during the first month of full-time operation.
 Attention thereafter may be less frequent, depending on what the early checks have shown.
 Lubrication is normally the most important consideration.
 Unless operating conditions are unusually severe, a weekly check of oil levels in the gearbox and bearing reservoirs, with addition of oil as required, should be sufficient.
-Complete oil changes should be made at intervals of 250 operating hours, or more frequently if oil condition becomes poor.
+Complete oil changes at intervals of 500 operating hours is normal; more frequent if oil condition becomes poor.
+Change intervals may be extended for light duty (see Fig.-4).

-Driver lubrication practices should be in accordance with the manufacturers' instructions.
-If direct connected to blower through a lubricated type coupling, the coupling should be checked and greased each time blower oil is changed.
+Driver lubrication practices should be in accordance with the manufacturer's instructions.
+If directly connected to blower through a lubricated type coupling, the coupling should be checked and greased each time blower oil is changed.
 This will help reduce wear and prevent it from causing vibration.
 In a belted drive system, check belt tension periodically and inspect for frayed or cracked belts.
 Refer to tensioning instructions under INSTALLATION.
 In a new and properly installed blower there are no moving contacts between the two impellers, or between the impellers and cylinder or headplates.
 Wear is then confined to the bearings which support and locate the shafts, the oil seals, and the timing gears.
 All are lubricated and wear should be minimal if clean oil of the correct grade is always used.
 Seals are subject to deterioration as well as wear, and may require replacement at varying periods.